CloudWithChris/cloudwithchris.com/content/blog/get-started-azure-microsoft-learn.md

 Go ahead and navigate over to [Microsoft Learn](https://docs.microsoft.com/en-us/learn/) and explore the "Products" tab or the "Roles" tab, and you'll understand the point I'm making here!
 The content in these pages is split across two types -

 * **Modules** - A series of related articles, videos and labs/exercises to help you increase your skills on a given topic.
-Modules are split up into *units*, allowing you to consume content in a bite-sized way - no matter how much time you have avaialble!
+Modules are split up into *units*, allowing you to consume content in a bite-sized way - no matter how much time you have available!
 * **Learning Paths** - A collection of modules, typically organised under some role-based or technology-based scenario.

 ![Microsoft Learn Catalog](/img/blog/get-started-azure-microsoft-learn/MicrosoftLearn-Catalog.png)